 Organized play characters rely on good recordkeeping to ensure accurate information while playing.
 Several methods of tracking exist, but the most prevalent is the Chronicle.
 Every organized play published or sanctioned adventure contains a Chronicle, though players can choose alternative tracking methods and keep the Chronicles as backup.

 Upon completing an adventure, players each receive a Chronicle Sheet from the GM.
 This sheet includes a summary of the adventure; indications of any choices made along the way which may impact the future of the campaign, and a log of rewards earned while exploring.
 It also provides areas for notes, purchases, and the acquisition/removal of conditions.
 Players using other tracking methods must ensure all the data on the Chronicle is reflected in their records.

 Players may choose to keep their records digitally or in paper files.
 If stored digitally, players must be comfortable with GMs handling their device while reviewing records.
 If in paper files, all pages must be carried to games.

 Chronicles and their associated information are assigned to the character identified on the sign in sheet when the adventure ends.
 Any information on the chronicle does not affect the character until the chronicle is applied to the character.
 Normally, chronicles are applied immediately; however, Pregen Chronicles have the following additional rules:

-- Pregen Chronicles assigned to a brand new or 1st level characters can be applied immediately to the character at 1st level, or held until the level of the pregen.
-Chronicles assigned to characters of a level higher than 1st level, must be held to the level of the Pregen.
+- Pregen Chronicles assigned to a brand new or 1st level character can be applied immediately to the character at 1st level, or held until the level of the pregen.
+Chronicles assigned to characters of a level higher than 1st level must be held for the level of the Pregen.

 Pregen chronicles applied to 1st level characters gain the following limitations:

-- Reduce the credits rewarded to 720 credits if the adventure grants 1 XP or 2,160 credits if it grants 3 XP.
+- Reduce the credits awarded to 720 credits if the adventure grants 1 XP or 2,160 credits if it grants 3 XP.